iopsmon/dc_iopsmon/README.md

-iOpsmon System Monitoring
+iOpsmon Monitoring

 This apps provides basic Linux and Windows systems monitoring and web site checks

 The App allows you to monitor Linux and Windows System using metrics.
 It further provides information on the service and some inventory information.
-Its best suited to smaller enviroemnts where you want to monitor a small number of services.
+Its best suited to smaller environment  where you want to monitor a small number of services.
 So say all your critical services as a staring point.

+The app will give you what service the system being monitored belongs to, so this could be a web server, email, proxy etc, this helps identify if the system is part of a critical service or not.

 For this app, I have set the polling for every 5 minutes and based it on averages, this is best and most optimised way of getting some metric data in quickly, and viewing the data.
 Do you really need every second for eveyr metric!..for software developers perhaps yes, but not for admins and service health checks.